The construction site in the western suburbs of

 emperor's political and military power

-this, literally tons of elephant tusks have been extracted
+but, despite this, literally tons of elephant tusks have been extracted

 1.85-metre tusk, the elephant tusks are an impressive sight.

+original owners.
 Elephant tusks are not easy to preserve.
-After excavation, there
+After

-"We have preserved some of the elephant tusks in organic
+Some of the elephant tusks were packed in organic

-silica gel for display purposes but most of them have been reburied where
+silica gel for display purposes but most of them had to be reburied

-inscribed on a piece of goldware shows a man on his knees carrying
+for.
+A drawing inscribed on a piece of goldware shows a man on his

 Portrait of a human head in bronze showing non-Chinese features

-were already developing and using characters at
+ancient cultures were already developing and using characters at

 that time.

-Ancient Chinese used tortoise shells for divination
+The ancient Chinese used tortoise shells for divination

 purposes.
 They would burn the tortoise shells and then predict the

 future or tell people's fortunes by studying the rifts and patterns

-on the backs of the shells - called "oracle bones."
+on the backs of the shells - called 'oracle bones'.

 Most oracle bones in the vast plain of China carried

-inscriptions showing the date of the fortune-telling operation; the identities of the people who carried it out or gave some clues as to
+inscriptions showing the date of the fortune-telling operation plus

+the identities of the people who carried it out, or gave some clues

-excavated in Jinsha are eerily silent - they have no characters on
+that were excavated in Jinsha were eerily silent - they had no

-"It's very surprising because their culture
+This was a surprising find, because their culture

-was quite sophisticated and should have developed characters like other
+was quite sophisticated and should have developed characters just

 A three-legged pot for mixing liquors